flutter/website/src/cookbook/testing/unit/mocking.md

 To run the required code generation, add the `build_runner` dependency in the `dev_dependencies` section.

-To add the packages, run `flutter pub add`:
+To add the dependencies, run `flutter pub add`:

 ```terminal
 $ flutter pub add http dev:mockito dev:build_runner